COFC Protest Attorney and US GAO Bid Protest Lawyers

 - Protest Intervention

 Complying with 4 CFR Part 21 (GAO bid protest regulations) and FAR Part 33 can be confusing.
 Knowing how to articulate that the government acted unreasonably in your protest letter is often very difficult for contractors.
 Also, meeting the legal burden of proof or preventing your case from being dismissed is essential.

 Developing a strong legal position early is essential: Except for information from protective orders, we involve our clients throughout the process.
-We have a track record of gaining successful outcomes and meaningful results for companies nationwide.
+We have a track record of gaining successful outcomes with government affairs and meaningful results for companies nationwide.